Adad650/funButUseless/README.md

 # funButUseless

-A collection of fun but ultimately useless coding experiments and projects.
+A collection of fun but ultimately useless (Hence the name) coding experiments and projects.

 ## Overview